As part of our mission to cultivate new works, Space 55 is dedicated to educating theatre artists. We offer a range of acting and writing classes.

 The solo workshop culminates in a showcase which is open to the public.

-Contact Kim Porter
+Contact Kim Porter for dates and times.

 Class for Actors via the Actors WorkHouse